Gregory Peck: 1960–1964: Continued success

 Peck's next film was Cape Fear (1962), produced by Melville Productions.
-Peck portrays a lawyer whose witness testimony convicted Robert Mitchum's character who, upon being released from prison after serving eight years for sexual assault, threatens to get back at Peck through his wife and daughter, and meticulously terrorizes the family.
+Peck portrays a lawyer whose witness testimony condemned Robert Mitchum's character to eight years in prison for sexual assault.
+Upon release, the sadistic Max Cady threatens to get back at Peck through his wife and daughter, and meticulously terrorizes the family.
 Peck was anxious to have Mitchum in the role of Cady, but Mitchum declined at first, only relenting after Peck and Thompson delivered a case of bourbon to Mitchum's home.
 Many cuts were made to the movie to satisfy censorship codes in the US and UK.
 The film grossed only $5 million at the North American box office, 47th for the year.
 Crowther and Variety gave Cape Fear solid reviews.
 (Note: Bosley Crowther wrote "A cold-blooded, calculated build-up of sadistic menace and shivering dread is accomplished with frightening adroitness....
 Technically, it's a good job.
 Mr. Webb has prepared a tough, tight script and Mr. Thompson has directed in a steady and starkly sinister style.
 And Mr. Mitchum plays the villain with the cheekiest, wickedest arrogance and the most relentless aura of sadism that he has ever managed to generate.
 Mr. Peck is taut and tenacious."
 Variety said "As a forthright exercise in cumulative terror Cape Fear is a competent and visually polished entry....
 There is nothing...which might provide some insight in Mitchum's behavior.
 Peck, displaying his typical guarded self, is effective, if perhaps less distraught over the prospect of personal disaster than his character might warrant....
 Mitchum has no trouble being utterly hateful.")
 Both expressed satisfaction with Peck's performance, although Variety noted he could have been a little more stressed by the occurrences.
 Other reviews were mixed due to the movie's disturbing nature, including The New Yorker.
 In recent decades, reviews have been generally positive.
-(Note: Time Out writes "This superbly nasty thrilboasts great credentials....
+(Note: Time Out writes "This superbly nasty thrill boasts great credentials....
 Mitchum as the sadistic villain, Peck as the epitome of threatened righteousness...whooping music by Bernard Herrmann.
 If director Thompson isn't quite skilful enough to give the film its final touch of class (many of the shocks are just too planned), the relentlessness of the story and Mitchum's tangibly sordid presence guarantee the viewer's quivering attention."
 TV Guide says "Unforgettable villainy.
 Suspenseful and very frightening, thanks to Robert Mitchum's lethally threatening performance and the frightened reactions of a pro cast....
 J. Lee Thompson directs at a clip, until the drawl toward the bayou climax, where the minutes feel like hours, and your heart sits in your throat.
 Peck is careful not to act the fear; he's an interesting foe for Mitchum."
 Jonathan Rosenbaum of Chicago Reader "…. better than the Scorsese remake – above all for Robert Mitchum's chilling performance...though its arguable still some distance from deserving its reputation as a classic."
 Brendon Hanley of AllMovie says Mitchum's role "comes in second in the sinister sweepstakes only to his chilling performance...in Night of the Hunter...Mitchum's Cad is...an untouchable, unstoppable, unrepentant corrupter of innocence...all with a sadistic smirk....
 Director J. Lee Thompson...significantly scaled back his scope for this drama, and even the fight scenes at the end have a subdued, almost still aspect."
 Christopher Tookey sums up, "Straightforward, unpretentious yarn with memorable performances (especially from Robert Mitchum) and a fine Bernard Herrmann score.")
 Critics commented on Peck's performance, with TV Guide saying "Peck is careful not to act the fear; he's an interesting foe for Mitchum."
 After Cape Fear, Peck planned to make his directorial debut with They're a Weird Mob but eventually did not make the film.